Quick Start

 Add Your Own Logic Block

 The scaffolded HelloWorld shows the basics.
-Now create a second logic block — a simple thermostat controller:
+Now create a second logic block — a simple thermostat controller. dale add runs from inside the logic block project folder:

 dale add logicblock ThermostatOpen SmartThermostat/Thermostat.cs and replace the generated code: